maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x06 RESET
 The control character RESET will reset all settings to their default.
+This includes clear screen.

 The table at the start of this section shows the defaults (see last column).

+Note that on power-up, the device performs a reset but also prints its name (SSoS).
+So a CLEAR-AND-HOME as a first command makes sense.

 ### 0x07 (`\a`) BLINK-ENABLE
 The control character BLINK-ENABLE globally enables blinking (see also BLINK-DISABLE).